If you, like me, have been having a cup of Joe every day for years you have most likely experimented with your drink’s condiments.

 Unlike eating refined sugar, eating honey isn’t associated with an increased risk of cavity formation.

 However, when you’re putting honey in your coffee you don’t actually add a significant amount – only a teaspoon or two.
-Realistically, the beneficial substances that you’re going to ingest by having coffee with a bit of honey aren’t enough for you to experience a notable positive impact on your health.
+Realistically, the beneficial substances that you’re going to ingest by having coffee with a bit of honey aren’t enough for you to experience a noticeable positive impact on your health.

 You should also be aware that the antibacterial potency of honey varies among different sorts.
 So if you’re wondering which one you should go for, check out the well-researched Manuka raw honey (click the link to check it out on Amazon) and consider adding that one to your cup of coffee.

-It’s worth noting that if you add honey to your coffee while the latter is still hot, some of the temperature-sensitive antioxidant substances may get destroyed.
+It’s also worth noting that if you add honey to your coffee while the latter is still hot, some of the temperature-sensitive antioxidant substances may get destroyed.
 So if you want to keep those in, after brewing wait for the coffee to cool off a bit and then add your honey.

 While doing my research I found that some people are concerned about putting honey in hot coffee as they think it might become toxic.